 The best deal is to either purchase the Total VPN package or the Total Security plan.
 Both come at a decent price for the first year, but Total Security costs a bit extra and comes with extras like a password manager.
 Total Security also allows for double the amount of devices.

-As far as pricing goes, if you’re comparing antivirus software to see which one offers the best VPN, this is definitely one of the better options we’ve seen.
+If you’re curious about which antivirus software offers the best VPN, TotalAV is one of the better-priced options we’ve seen.
 And the yearly pricing model is great for the first year.

 Here's how other VPNs included with antivirus programs compare: